Sejong Sportstoto WFC: History

-The club was founded as Chungbuk Sportsoto on 16 March 2011, but moved to Daejeon ahead of the 2014 season, changing its name to Daejeon Sportstoto.
+The club was founded on 16 March 2011 as Chungbuk Sportsoto, under an agreement signed with North Chungcheong Province to be affiliated with the region for three years.
+The team was the eighth to join the WK League, playing their first match against Goyang Daekyo only five days after their official foundation.
+Ahead of the 2014 season, the team moved to Daejeon, changing its name to Daejeon Sportstoto.
 The club relocated to Gumi, North Gyeongsang on 29 January 2016, changing its name to Gumi Sportstoto.
 On 20 December 2019, the club moved again, this time to Sejong, becoming Sejong Sportstoto.